 - Show Button is enabled by default.
 You can set an action for the button (go to a specific URL or go to Checkout), change the button's text, or disable the button if you don't want it.

-The Text with Image Layout grid comes with three different columns, but you can add more products by clicking the Add New button.
+The Text with Image Grid comes with four different columns, but you can add more products by clicking the Add New button.
 In each different column, click Upload Image to add an image.
-Alt Text can also be set here.
+Image Alt Text can also be set here, as well as a URL link for the image using Image Link to URL.

 Use the Heading Text and Text fields to change the text that displays on the column.

 NOTE: Each row displays 3 product tiles at a time; when you add more products, a new row will be added.

 The Featured Products layout showcases other available products that your customers can purchase.
 In this block, you specify which products to feature on your sales page.
-Both courses and coaching products can be included in the same block.
+Courses, coaching products, and bundles can be included in the same block.
 You can use multiple Featured Product blocks on multiple pages.
 Users who click on a product will be taken to the primary sales page of that product.
 You can add more than three products if you have them.

 In the Design tab, you can change the look of the card set for your featured products.
 You can do things like add a border around the cards, change the border size/style, change the layout from grid to stacked, and change card spacing.
 More about block designs is covered below.